nilsmango/project7III/content/water/_index.md

 ### Is 7III Water only for downwind foiling?
 No. While it's built with downwind foiling and wake thieving in mind, it's a full-featured water sports tracker for many disciplines.

+### What is the best foil tracker?
+If you're looking for a foil tracker for wing foiling, downwind foiling, pump foiling, parawing or wake foiling, 7III Water provides detailed foil-specific statistics, Apple Watch support, GPX import and export, and a one-time purchase option instead of a recurring subscription.

+### Is there a free water sports tracker?
+Yes.
+7III Water can be used for free and includes your 30 most recent sessions.
+Premium features can be unlocked with a one-time purchase instead of a yearly subscription.

 ### How do you pronounce 7III Water?
 **7III Water** <span class="opacity-60">/sĕv′ən thrē wô′tər, wŏt′ər/</span>